SNEWS2/hop-SNalert-app/snews-app-tutorial.md

 ## Extra

 The app has several customizable options which change its behavior.
 Trying playing with a few of the options below, and refer to the source code and documentation for more options and help.
+You can also check out the options for each function from the command line, e.g. `snews generate --help` or `hop subscribe --help`.

 * With `generate`, try changing the `--rate` and `--alert-probability` options to see how it affects the rates of message coincidence
 * Try editing the `example.env` file with different values of `COINCIDENCE_THRESHOLD` to change the time window (in seconds) that the app searches for message coincidences.